owensgl/biol525D/Topic_1/finalize_tool_config.md

    - Start putty.
 Shortcut: <kbd>windows</kbd>+<kbd>r</kbd>, putty+<kbd>enter</kbd>.
 You will see the (one and only) menu.
    - In "Session".
 Under "Host Name" enter your server IP: `serverhost`
+   - In "Terminal/Keyboard".
+Under "Function keys and Keypad, choose Xterm R6".
+This is a sensible default to get some of the F keys mapped correctly.
    - In "Connection/Data",  under "Auto-login username" enter your server username: `serveruser`
    - In "Connection/SSH/Auth".
 Enable "Agent forwarding" (see notes on "ForwardAgent" in `man ssh_config`).
    - In "Connection/SSH/X11".
 Enable "X11 Forwarding" (see notes on "ForwardX11" in `man ssh_config`).